netxms/netxms-doc/admin/installation.rst

    * - /VERYSILENT
      - Don't show anything
    * - /LOG
-     - Causes to create a log file in the user's TEMP directory.
+     - Causes to create a log file in the TEMP directory of the user.
    * - /LOG=filename
      - Same as /LOG, except it allows to specify a fixed path/filename to use for the log file.
    * - /SUPPRESSMSGBOXES
      - Don't ask user anything.
 Only has an effect when combined with ``/SILENT`` and ``/VERYSILENT``.
    * - /NORESTART
-     - Instructs the uninstaller not to reboot even if it's necessary.
+     - Instructs the uninstaller not to reboot even if it would be necessary.

 Example: